astenback/n-grams-py/README.md

 # n-grams-py

-Search text for n-grams and print top occurances.
+Search text for n-grams and print top occurrences.
 Accepts text from file or stdin.
-Punctuation is removed and text is processed case-insensitively, since everthing is converted to lowercase. n and number of top occurances to print are both configurable via variables num and top
+Punctuation is removed and text is processed case-insensitively, since everthing is converted to lowercase. n and number of top occurrences to print are both configurable via variables num and top

 PREREQUISITES: